-Approved by Calo PS Board of Directors June 4, 2024 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness This metric reflects the program's success in helping students gain admission to higher education institutions.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness This metric reflects the program's success in helping students gain admission to higher education institutions.
 Survey Data: Administering surveys to AVID program participants to gather feedback on their experiences, perceptions, and outcomes related to the program.
 This qualitative data provides insights into the program's impact on students' attitudes, behaviors, and aspirations.
 3.4 Action: Credit Recovery and Summer Intervention Need: The need for Credit Recovery and Summer Intervention programs is driven by the imperative to ensure that all students have the opportunity to succeed academically and graduate from high school.
 Scope: LEA-wide These programs address several key challenges that students may encounter on their path to graduation.
 Firstly, they provide a lifeline for students who have fallen behind in coursework or have failed to meet graduation requirements, offering them the chance to make up missed credits and complete necessary courses.
 Additionally, Credit Recovery programs offer vital academic support and remediation to help struggling students master essential concepts and skills, ensuring they have the foundation needed for success in subsequent courses.
 Furthermore, these programs play a crucial role in preventing dropout by providing at-risk students with alternative pathways to earning credits and staying on track toward graduation.
 Moreover, Summer Intervention programs address the issue of Metrics to measure the effectiveness of Credit Recovery and Summer Intervention programs include: Credit Attainment: Tracking the percentage of students who successfully complete credit recovery courses or earn credits during summer intervention programs compared to the total number of students enrolled.
 This metric indicates the program's

-Approved by Ca alOPS Board of Directors June 4, 2024 Goal and Action # d Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness learning loss over the summer break, particularly for students from disadvantaged backgrounds, by offering opportunities for academic enrichment, remediation, and credit recovery during the summer months.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness learning loss over the summer break, particularly for students from disadvantaged backgrounds, by offering opportunities for academic enrichment, remediation, and credit recovery during the summer months.
 Overall, Credit Recovery and Summer Intervention programs are essential components of a comprehensive strategy to support student success, graduation, and academic achievement, ensuring that all students have the chance to reach their full potential. success in helping students make up missed or failed credits.
 Graduation Rates: Monitoring the percentage of students who graduate from high school after participating in credit recovery or summer intervention programs.
-This metric demonstrates the program's impact on improving graduation rate and ensuring students sta on track toward graduation.
-Course Completion Rates Assessing the percentage of enrolled students who successfully complete credit recovery courses of summer intervention programs.
+This metric demonstrates the program's impact on improving graduation rates and ensuring students stay on track toward graduation.
+Course Completion Rates: Assessing the percentage of enrolled students who successfully complete credit recovery courses or summer intervention programs.
 This metric provides insights into the program's effectiveness in supporting student academic progress and persistence.
-Academic Performance: Comparing pre- and post- program academic performance, such as
+Academic Performance: Comparing pre- and post-program academic performance, such as GPA improvement or

-, , , , , , , , , , , , , , , , , , , , by CalOPS Board of Directors June 4, 2024 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Effectiveness Image: standardized test scores, to measure the impact of credit recovery and summer intervention programs on student learning outcomes.Attendance and Engagement: Tracking student attendance and participation rates in credit recovery and summer intervention programs to assess their level of engagement and commitment to academic success.Post-Program Success: Surveying program participation to gather feedback on their experiences, perceptions, and outcomes following participation in credit recovery or summer intervention programs.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness standardized test scores, to measure the impact of credit recovery and summer intervention programs on student learning outcomes.
+Engagement: Tracking student attendance and participation rates in credit recovery and summer intervention programs to assess their level of engagement and commitment to academic success.
+Post-Program Success: Surveying program participants to gather feedback on their experiences, perceptions, and outcomes following participation in credit recovery or summer intervention programs.
 This qualitative data provides insights into the program's long-term impact on student success and well-being.